CS601-F21/project3-caracao718/README.md

 	public static void main(String[] args) {
 		int port = 1024;
 		HTTPServer framework = new HTTPServer(port);
-		//The request GET /reviewsearch will be dispatched to the
+		//The httpRequest GET /reviewsearch will be dispatched to the
 		//handle method of the ReviewSearchHandler.
 		framework.addMapping("/reviewsearch", new ReviewSearchHandler());
-		//The request GET /find will be dispatched to the
+		//The httpRequest GET /find will be dispatched to the
 		//handle method of the FindHandler.
 		framework.addMapping("/find", new FindHandler());
 		framework.startup();